Strategy Setup

 <figure><img src="/files/4zr7WydiAOpq5xWJdtpk" alt=""><figcaption><p>Starting Offset</p></figcaption></figure>

-Users can specify a "starting offset" as both entry and exit execution parameters; this value can be positive or negative, and will instruct the automation platform to start the order fill sequence above/below the current mid price by the value specified.
+Users can specify a **Starting Offset** for both entry and exit execution parameters.
+This value can be positive or negative and instructs the automation platform to start the order fill sequence above or below the current mid price by the amount specified.

-The platform will not adjust to credit / debit - it simply adds the offset to the current mid price at entry.&#x20;
+The platform does not adjust for credit or debit.
+It simply adds the offset to the current mid price at entry.

 * If you are selling a $3.00 credit spread (STO), a $0.10 offset will result in a $3.10 initial (relaxed) entry, whereas a $-0.10 offset will result in a $2.90 (aggressive) entry.